maxpiva/Kaizoku.NET/README.md

   Extensions are kept up to date.

 - 🧹 **Filename Normalization**
-  Rebuild your library easily with consistent naming.
+  Rebuild your library easily with consistent naming, that will help you reimport it back when needed.

 - 🧾 **ComicInfo.xml Injection**
   Chapters include rich metadata from the original source.